PCSmilesAI/pcs-ui/README.md

 The application is deployed on DigitalOcean with PM2 process management.

+## QuickBooks Auto-classification

+The QuickBooks bill creator can automatically assign expense accounts and classes based on vendor history.

+- Set `PCS_QBO_AUTO_CLASSIFY=1` (or `true`) in your environment to enable the feature.
+- Historical mappings are read from `pcs_ai_data/vendor_class_category_map.json`.
+- Use the `dryRun` query toggle on `/api/qbo/auto-create-bill?dryRun=true` to simulate a bill and log the chosen account/class without creating it.

 # Updated Wed Aug  6 21:13:56 EDT 2025
 # Force deployment Wed Aug  6 21:20:56 EDT 2025
 # Force Vercel rebuild - Wed Aug  6 22:24:27 EDT 2025